prometheus/prometheus/docs/configuration/configuration.md

 # The information to access the Azure API.
 # The Azure environment.
 [ environment: <string> | default = AzurePublicCloud ]
+# The authentication method
+# Either OAuth or ManagedServiceIdentity (https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview)
+[ authentication_method: <string> | default = OAuth]
 # The subscription ID.
+Always required.
 subscription_id: <string>
 # The tenant ID.
+Only required with authentication_method OAuth.
 tenant_id: <string>
 # The client ID.
+Only required with authentication_method OAuth.
 client_id: <string>
 # The client secret.
+Only required with authentication_method OAuth.
 client_secret: <secret>

 # Refresh interval to re-read the instance list.